testing12548bool(false)

 Solution #1: Rename index.php to index.txt

-This solution involves changing the file extension of the index.php file from .php to .txt.
+This solution involves changing the file extension of the localhost/index.php or index.php file from .php to .txt.
 This way, the browser will treat it as a plain text file instead of a PHP script and display its contents without encountering any errors.

 Follow the below steps to rename the index.php file to index.txt using XAMPP Control Panel: